 The successful applicants will have a doctoral research degree (or foreign equivalent) in computer science, statistics, mathematics, epidemiology, evolutionary biology, or other relevant subject, plus three years' related experience or equivalent combination of education and experience.

-Excellent analytical and quantitative skills.
+Excellent analytic, critical thinking, and quantitative skills.

-Practical experience in one or more of the following: statistical inference, stochastic processes, space-time mathematical models, or infectious disease modeling
+Practical experience in one or more of the following: statistical inference, stochastic processes, space-time mathematical models, or infectious disease modeling.

-Experience with survey data and administrative data (e.g. HMIS, DHIS2) from health facilities
+Experience with survey data and administrative data (e.g., HMIS, DHIS2) from health facilities.

 Applicants should submit a curriculum vitae, a brief statement (500-word limit) outlining research interests and two letters of recommendation.

 University of Washington is an affirmative action and equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, age, protected veteran or disabled status, or genetic information.
+All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.